MRT GoMRTGo

 • No paper ticket needed for daily travel

-Each MRT and LRT line has a colour and a letter code.
-Stations show a code such as a line letter followed by a number, which tells you the line and the position along it.
-When you plan a trip, you are really choosing which coloured lines to ride and where to switch between them.
+Each MRT and LRT line has a colour and a letter code, and every station carries a code — a line letter followed by a number, such as NS22 (North-South Line) or EW13 (East-West Line).
+The letter tells you the line; the number tells you the position along it.
+Planning a trip is really choosing which coloured lines to ride and where to switch between them.

 Direction matters as much as the line.
-On the platform, signs show the terminus each train is heading toward, so you confirm direction by the final station name rather than by guessing left or right.
+Platform signs show the terminus each train is heading toward, so you confirm direction by the final station name rather than guessing left or right.
+Check the terminus name against your map before you board.

-Tap your card at the gate to enter.
-Ride to your destination.
-Tap the same card at the gate to leave.
-Fares are based on distance, so tapping out is what tells the system how far you travelled.
-Forgetting to tap out can lead to an overcharge, so it is worth making it a habit from your first ride.
+Tap your card at the gate to enter, ride to your destination, and tap the same card at the gate to leave.
+Because fares are based on distance, tapping out is what tells the system how far you travelled — forgetting can lead to an overcharge, so make it a habit from your first ride.

 Ride with confidence from day one